SkygearIO/guides/cloud-db/field-acl.md

 to the access, with [Discovery Level][doc-field-acl-discovery-level] and [More User Target][doc-field-acl-user-target].

-Field-based ACL also provide control on [Access Level][doc-access-level].

 ## Setting Field-based ACL

 The simplest way to edit Field-based ACL is to use Skygear Developer Portal.